EquiBrand Briefs: The Definitive Guide to Brand Strategy

 Most organizations are not building brands from scratch.
 They are evolving existing brands over time.

-What strategic actions are required to close the gap between the current brand image and the desired future positioning?
+Migration Strategy — What strategic actions are required to close the gap?

 This process helps organizations evolve brands while preserving and strengthening valuable existing equity.